-In Colorado, 31.5% of Colorado adults — down from 46.5% in late March — are living in households that are not current on their rent or mortgage payments and where eviction or foreclosure in the next two months is either very likely or somewhat likely as of the end of April, according to the Census Bureau’s Household Pulse Survey.
+In Colorado, 30.4% of Colorado adults — more than 77,000 renters — are living in households that are not current on their rent or mortgage payments and where eviction or foreclosure in the next two months is either very likely or somewhat likely, according to the Census Bureau’s Household Pulse Survey.

 Eviction filings have been steadily increasing since Colorado’s statewide eviction moratorium expired on New Years Day.
-As of April 26, more than 7,500 evictions have been filed across the state since the beginning of the year, according to state court data.
-Some tenants are still protected under the federal eviction moratorium, which is set to expire at the end of June.
+As of June 23, 10,827 evictions have been filed around the state, according to data from the Colorado Judicial Branch and Denver County Court.
+Denver alone accounts for nearly 20% of the filings with 2,135 cases.
+Some tenants are still protected under the federal eviction moratorium, which was recently extended to expire at the end of July.

 While eviction filings have steadily increased since Colorado’s moratorium expired, the Colorado Department of Local Affairs is working to get out as much rental assistance as possible.
 But the process has been slow.